basgrospoing/wiki-basgrospoing/export/The_King_of_Fighters_'98:_The_Slugfest.md

 ---
-title: The King of Fighters '98: The Slugfest
+title: "The King of Fighters '98: The Slugfest"
-slug: The_King_of_Fighters_'98:_The_Slugfest
+slug:  "The_King_of_Fighters_'98:_The_Slugfest"
 id: 203
-author: Admin
+author: "Admin"
 ---

 # The King of Fighters '98: The Slugfest